SEC Compensation Clawback Rules

 What is Required?

-New Exchange Act Rule 10D-1 directs the exchanges to establish listing standards that require companies to:
+New Exchange Act Rule 10D-1 directs the exchanges to establish listing standards that need companies to:

-- “Develop and implement written policies for recovery of incentive-based compensation based on financial information required to be reported under the securities laws, applicable to the companies’ Sec.
-16 executive officers, during the three completed fiscal years preceding the date that the issuer is required to prepare an accounting restatement: and
+- “Develop & implement written policies for recovery of incentive-based compensation based on financial information required to be reported under the securities laws, applicable to the companies’ Sec.
+16 executive officers, during the 3 completed fiscal years preceding the date that the issuer needs to prepare an accounting restatement: and

-- Disclose those compensation recovery policies in accordance with Commission rules, including providing the information in tagged data format.”
+- Disclose those compensation recovery policies according to the Commission rules, which include giving the information in a format that’s tagged data.”

 What is Incentive Based Compensation?

-Short answer: “Specifically, we are defining “incentive-based compensation” to be “any compensation that is granted, earned, or vested based wholly or in part upon the attainment of any financial reporting measure.”
+Short answer: “Specifically, we are defining “incentive-based compensation” to be “any compensation that’s earned, granted or vested based in part or wholly upon the attainment of any financial reporting measure.”

-The long answer: the final rules define “incentive-based compensation” as “any compensation that is granted, earned, or vested based wholly or in part upon the attainment of a financial reporting measure.”
-“Financial reporting measures” are defined as “measures that are determined and presented in accordance with the accounting principles used in preparing the issuer’s financial statements, and any measures that are derived wholly or in part from such measures.
-Stock price and total shareholder return are also financial reporting measures.
+The long answer: the final rules define “incentive-based compensation” as “any compensation that’s earned, granted, or vested based in part or wholly upon the attainment of a financial reporting measure.”
+“Financial reporting measures” are defined as “measures that are determined as well as presented according to the accounting principles utilized to prepare the issuer’s financial statements, and any measures that’re derived in part or wholly from such measures.
+Total shareholder return and stock price are also financial reporting measures.
 A financial reporting measure need not be presented within the financial statements or included in a filing with the Commission.
-As such, any incentive-based compensation recovered under the final rules is compensation that an executive officer would not have been entitled to receive had the financial statements been accurately presented.”
+As such, any incentive-based compensation recovered under the final rules’ compensation that an executive officer wouldn’t have been permitted to receive had the financial statements been presented accurately.”

 Who is Covered?

-For exchange listed companies, covered executives are current and former Section 16 executive officers in the applicable period who received incentive-based compensation in excess of the amount that otherwise would have been received had it been determined based on the restated financial measure.
+For exchange-listed companies, covered executives are current and former Section 16 executive officers in the applicable period who received incentive-based compensation in excess of the amount that otherwise would’ve been received had it been determined based on the restated financial measure.

 When Do Restatements Trigger a Clawback?